Master of Arts (Oxford, Cambridge and Dublin): History and rationale

 This system dates back to the Middle Ages, when the study of the liberal arts typically took seven years.
 At that time, students often entered universities at a much younger age than is common today, sometimes as young as 13 or 14.
 The basic university education comprised the Trivium (grammar, rhetoric, and dialectic) and the Quadrivium (geometry, arithmetic, astronomy, and music), which together took about seven years of full-time study.

 During this period, a student would first earn a baccalaureate, or bachelor's degree, after completing part of his studies.
 The division between the trivium and quadrivium did not always correspond to the division between the BA and MA degrees, though it was adopted at Cambridge during the Tudor period and remained in place long after other European universities had moved away from it.
-At the University of Paris, the baccalaureate was awarded soon after responsions (the matriculation exam), while at Oxford and Cambridge the BA was granted much later and became more significant over time.
+At the University of Paris, the baccalaureate was awarded soon after responsions (the matriculation exam), while at Oxford and Cambridge the BA degree was granted much later and became more significant over time.

 Upon being admitted to the degree of Master of Arts, a student would become a full member of the university and gain the right to vote in the Convocation.
-The new MA could then teach at the university for a set number of years, during which time they were referred to as a 'regent' or 'regent master.'
-Upon completing this period of teaching, they would become a 'non-regent master' and either leave the university or remain to pursue further studies in one of the higher faculties—Divinity, Canon or Civil Law, or Medicine.
+The new MA could then teach at the university for a set number of years, during which time they were referred to as a "regent" or "regent master".
+Upon completing this period of teaching, they would become a "non-regent master" and either leave the university or remain to pursue further studies in one of the higher faculties – Divinity, Canon or Civil Law, or Medicine.

 Over time, it became possible to study in these higher faculties as a BA, although a graduate could not be promoted to a higher degree until they had the seniority required to become an MA.
-As the requirements for the BA increased, the requirements for the MA gradually diminished.
+As the requirements for the BA degree increased, the requirements for the MA degree gradually diminished.
 By the 18th century, the practice had largely become a formality, and students could meet residency requirements (once fulfilled by attending lectures) simply by keeping their names on the college books.
-In 1800, Oxford introduced modern-style examinations for the BA and MA degrees, but the MA examination was abolished in 1807.
+In 1800, Oxford introduced modern-style examinations for the BA and MA degrees, but the MA degree examination was abolished in 1807.

 Costume of a non-regent MA in Cambridge, 1815.